 - If you have a backup, don’t pay the ransom – If you do have a backup of your files, it’s recommended that you do not pay the ransom.
-Paying the ransom rewards cyber criminals.
-If possible, it’s best to restore your files from backup and to not communicate with any individuals who are looking to take advantage of you.
+Paying the ransom rewards cybercriminals.
+If possible, it’s best to restore your files from backup and not communicate with any individuals looking to take advantage of you.

-- Utilize antivirus and antimalware software as well as a firewall – It’s important to always have active antivirus and antimalware software in place as well as a firewall to help identify threats or suspicious behavior.
+- Utilize antivirus and antimalware software as well as a firewall.
+It’s important to have active antivirus and antimalware software in place and a firewall to help identify threats or suspicious behavior.

-- Work with an experienced managed IT service provider – It’s always a good idea to have an IT provider on speed dial in the event that you fall victim to some type of ransomware.
-An experienced company can take immediate steps to deal with a bad situation – or simply keep you from experiencing it in the first place.
+- Work with an experienced managed IT service provider – It’s always a good idea to have an IT provider on speed dial if you fall victim to some ransomware.
+An experienced company can take immediate steps to deal with a bad situation – or keep you from experiencing it in the first place.